HTC-Leo-Revival-Project/HTC-HD7-Internals/Readme.md

 ## GPIO Layout

-Max GPIO number is unknown so far; the GPIOs differ from other HTC qsd8k devices.
+Max GPIO number is 164; the GPIOs differ from other HTC qsd8k devices.

 ### GPIO List